 At the end of the convening many shared a strong interest in continuing to work together on a movement-building process that would deepen our bonds and advance the goals of a just transition.

 The final document summarizing our aspirations and common ground — which eventually became known as the Leap Manifesto — can be found here.
-A resulting blog, where you can track our continuing work in using the Leap Manifesto as a tool for climate justice, can be found here.
+The website of The Leap, the organization that was born out of work around The Leap Manifesto, is here.